nicat-m/kafka/configs/README.md

 ```
 ...
-# NOTICE: In first node set controller.quorum.voters like this:

-# Do this in first node
-controller.quorum.voters=1@broker1.local:9093

-# Do this other nodes
+# Do this all nodes
 controller.quorum.voters=1@broker1.local:9093,2@broker2.local:9093,3@broker3.local:9093
 ...
 ```